savvaniss/aurelius-core/README.md

 ---
 # Tokenomics: No Max Supply with Steady Emission

-Nefeli uses a **steady block reward** system with no maximum supply.
+Aurelius uses a **steady block reward** system with no maximum supply.
 This tokenomic model offers distinct advantages for long-term sustainability and miner incentives.
 Below are the key benefits of this approach:

 ---